Skip to main content

 Yes.
 Go services communicate over REST, gRPC, or message queues (Kafka, RabbitMQ, NATS).
 We build Go services that integrate with existing Node.js, Python, or Java backends.
 Go's standard HTTP library makes API integration straightforward.

-Go for most performance-critical backends — it compiles fast, has a gentle learning curve, and goroutines handle concurrency elegantly.
+Go for most performance-critical backends.
+It compiles fast, has a gentle learning curve, and goroutines handle concurrency elegantly.
 Rust for systems where zero-cost abstractions and memory safety without GC are mandatory (embedded systems, crypto, game engines).
-Go's talent pool is 5x larger, so hiring and maintenance costs are lower.
+Go's talent pool is 5x larger, so engineering and maintenance costs are lower.

 Can you build a custom Go API gateway for my microservices?